axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 - <a name="^covert-targetting"></a>**Covert targeted laws:** The English Navigation Law of 1651 restricted trading to English ships or ships from the exporting country, effectively targeting the Dutch (who would import foreign spices into England).
 	- The measures later festered into the more explicit Anglo-Dutch wars.
 	* **Anglo-Dutch proxy wars (Denmark), akin to relationship conflicts, "we're not really fighting about this / this is not what the fight is fundamentally about".** (× conflicts) (but also its counterpoint: ["we're doing this on the surface but we're actually doing something else, at a more fundamental level"]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^any-activity))
 * **EIC used fashion to increase sales of cotton.** The royal family would wear cotton, mimicked by the aristocracy, the minor nobility, all the way down to the peasants.
 Artificial increasing of demand by manipulation of desires.
-Leveraging human psychology.
+Leveraging human psychology. (× [Shop Class as Soulcraft: marketing as management of desire]({% link 0-book-review/_posts/2024-10-23-shop-class-as-soulcraft-summary.md %}#^management-of-desire)).
 	* Cotton was focussed on by the EIC since losing the Spice Islands to the Dutch (17th century)
 	* **After cotton, the EIC focussed on Chinese tea, using the same mechanisms as fashion (introducing it to the Royal family).**
 	* Aristocrats however grew annoyed at the popularization of luxuries.